ShinanTc/stock-recommender-redis/README.md

 - **Redis Database**: Redis serves as the primary database for storing essential data, such as stock signals and user preferences.
 Its in-memory data store capabilities make it an excellent choice for real-time data retrieval.

+NB: Please note that the inclusion of the Redis Database in this tech stack is solely for the purpose of learning and experimentation.

 ### Containerization

 - **Docker**: The app is containerized using Docker, allowing for easy deployment and management of application components.
 Docker containers ensure consistency across various environments and simplify scaling.